AyanAlikhan11/Falcon/README.md

 At the end, users see a final score.

+A Progress Graph Chart which shows % of progress

 ## Tech Stack Used
 Tool/Language	Purpose
 HTML	Structure of the web page